Catherine Stihler

-Catherine Dalling Taylor Stihler OBE FRSE (née Taylor; born 30 July 1973) is a Scottish former politician who is chief executive officer (CEO) of Creative Commons.
+Catherine Dalling Taylor Stihler OBE FRSE (née Taylor; born 30 July 1973) is a Scottish former politician who was chief executive officer (CEO) of Creative Commons from 2020 to 2023.
 A member of the Scottish Labour Party, she was a Member of the European Parliament (MEP) for Scotland from 1999 to 2019.

-After leaving the European Parliament, she first served as CEO of non-profit organisation Open Knowledge Foundation and from August 2020 as the CEO of Creative Commons.
+In October 2014, she was elected as the 52nd rector of the University of St Andrews, the second woman to hold that post.

-In October 2014, she was elected as the 52nd rector of the University of St Andrews.
+After leaving the European Parliament, she was CEO of non-profit organisation Open Knowledge Foundation and from August 2020 to January 2024 CEO of Creative Commons.
+She was succeeded by Anna Tumadóttir.

 Early and personal life

-Stihler was educated at Coltness High School, later going on to the University of St Andrews where she gained an MA with joint honours in International Relations and Geography and a postgraduate MLitt in International Security Studies.
+Stihler was educated at Coltness High School, later going to the University of St Andrews, where she gained an MA with joint honours in International Relations and Geography and a postgraduate MLitt in International Security Studies.
+In 2018, she received an honorary Doctorate (D. Litt) from the University of St. Andrews.